Out of all the things that bother me, "clusters" probably bother me most.

 So what unfolds in the Old Testament is that cities are almost always bad, and being in the "fields" farming or raising sheep and cows is almost always good.
 In fact, there's only one city in the Bible that is ever totally good, and that one is in Revelation and actually made by God, and is, well, clearly large enough to avoid being "clustered."

-I didn't realize this would be a multi-part blog, but I'm realizing its complexity more and more as I study it, so "here I stop, I can do no other."
+I didn't realize how hard it would be to put this material into one post, but I'm sensing its complexity more and more as I study it, so "here I stop, I can do no other."

 ***So for now, here's another artist's conception of the babbling city.....